aalexmmaldonado/dotura/README.md

 ### Arch

 It is unlikely that I can write a better installation guide than [the Arch Wiki](https://wiki.archlinux.org/title/Installation_guide).
-However, we have written some (hopefully helpful) advice below to streamline an arch installation.
+However, we have written some advice below to streamline an Arch installation.

 #### Making a live USB